 Loma Linda campus The University has an extensive computer complex serving students and faculty in both academic and scientific functions.
 Available facilities span the range from small-scale to large-scale systems.
 Particular emphasis has been given to providing real-time data acquisition and graphical output capabilities.
-An advanced and very powerful computing system has recently been installed to facilitate the modeling and simulation of complex systems.
-Programming aids are available to expedite the manmachine dialogue and to assist in applying the computer to the solution of problems in a variety of disciplines.
-An extensive program library serves many routine needs: but researchers are encouraged to write their own specialized programs for their own particular needs.
+An advanced and very powerful computing system facilitates the modeling and simulation of complex systems.
+Programming aids are available to expedite the man-machine dialogue and to assist in applying the computer to the solution of problems in a variety of disciplines.
+An extensive program library serves many routine needs, but researchers are encouraged to write their own specialized programs for their own particular needs.
 Programming instruction and assistance are provided for this purpose.